TristanRains/netcat/README.md

 # netcat
 A python script that imitates basic netcat functionality

-The script takes either of two arguments, **--listen** and **--connect**
+## Arguments

-The listen argument requires a port number, the connect argument requires an address followed by a port number
+`* --listen - listens for incoming connections, requires a port number` `* --connect - makes a socket connection, requires an address followed by a port number`

-Example usage:
+## Example usage:

-/python
+`python3 --listen 8080`
+`python3 --connect 127.0.0.1 8080`